Botanical Ingredient

 Nepeta cataria

 Catnip is a perennial herb in the mint family (Lamiaceae), native to Europe and Asia and widely naturalized across North America.
-While famous for its effect on cats, catnip has a long history in human herbal medicine as a calming nervine, digestive aid, and topical anti-inflammatory.
-Its primary active compound, nepetalactone, is a potent insect repellent — studies have shown it to be up to ten times more effective than DEET at repelling mosquitoes.
+While famous for its effect on cats, catnip has a long history in human herbalism as a calming nervine and aromatic herb.
+Its primary compound, nepetalactone, is a potent insect repellent — studies have shown it to be up to ten times more effective than DEET at repelling mosquitoes.
 The leaves also contain rosmarinic acid, thymol, and citronellol.

 Traditional Uses